SNMP configuration examples

 /snmp

-set contact="<NAME>" enabled=yes engine-id="<ENGINE ID>" location="<LOCALTION>"
+set contact="<NAME>" enabled=yes engine-id="<ENGINE ID>" location="<LOCATION>"

-Notes for both SNMP v2 and v3
+Notes for SNMP v2 and SNMP v3:

-/snmp set src-address=<SELF_IP_ADDRESS>
+/snmp set src-address=<SELF_IP_ADDRESS>.

 Palo Alto